 United States found itself responding in crisis fashion to the North Korean invasion of the new republic of South Korea, just four years and nine months after VJ-Day.
 The nation became involved in Korea as a result of the Cairo and Yalta conferences in which the United States and the Soviet Union agreed to the concept of a free and independent post-war Korea.
 Included in the agreement was a joint occupation of the country by the two powers, with the Soviets north of the 38th Parallel and the United States south.
 The concept of the occupation had a general objective of settling down Korea for a period so that it could learn to govern itself as a nation after many decades of Japanese rule.
-As the United States was painfully learning, however, it soon became apparent that what the Soviets said was one thing and what they intended was quite another with respect to a
+As the United States was painfully learning, however, it soon became apparent that what the Soviets said was one thing and what they intended was quite another with

-ON THE COVER: After strafing enemy troops positions, a Vought F4U Corsair pilot hunts out a suitable target for his remaining napalm bomb.
-Department of Defense Photo (USMC) A133540
+AT LEFT: After strafing enemy troops positions, a Vought F4U Corsair pilot hunts out a suitable target for his remaining napalm bomb.
+Department of Defense Photo (USMC) A133540 respect to a free, independent, and democratic Korea.

-AT LEFT: A Grumman F9F Panther jet is directed into take off position for a raid against enemy positions in North Korea.
-Department of Defense Photo (USMC) A43151 free, independent, and democratic Korea.
 When in 1948, they refused to participate in elections, supervised by the United Nations to form the first National Assembly, the hopes for a united Korea died.
 The Soviets formed a separate Communist state in their sector, the People's Democratic Republic of Korea.
 With the elections completed for the National Assembly in the south, the Republic of Korea (ROK) was established and the United States trusteeship in the country came to an end.

 On 25 June 1950, the North Koreans attacked with nine wellequipped infantry divisions, spearheaded by one armored division equipped with Soviet-built T-34 tanks.
 The Republic of Korea's army had been in existence for just about a year and could only oppose the invasion with four lightly equipped divisions and one additional regiment.
 Needless to say, although there were some spirited but isolated small unit defensive actions, the Republic's forces were no match for the invaders.
 The North Koreans reached out with rapidly advancing armored columns, moving almost at will during the first four days.
 Seoul fell on 28 June, and at that time, the ROK army had 34,000 troops missing, although many of them later returned to their units.
 With the capture of Seoul, the invaders halted to regroup and those ROK forces, which were still intact, fell back through Suwon to set up some form of new defensive positions.
 The South Korean government had displaced to Taejon well to the south when the fall of Seoul became imminent.
 This state of near collapse was the basic situation faced by the United States and the United Nations in the opening week of the war.
-It was the
+It was the first